Best Hotels in Bangkok: Riverside Luxury to Boutique Shophouses (2026)

 Price: THB 15,000–100,000/night (~€400–2,670) | Location: Charoenkrung riverfront

-Capella Bangkok (2021) is the finest new luxury hotel in Southeast Asia — 101 suites and villas, all with floor-to-ceiling glazing facing the Chao Phraya River, the extraordinary Auriga Spa, and the Côte by Mauro Colagreco (the first restaurant outside the Côte d’Azur by the chef of Mirazur, the three-Michelin-starred restaurant ranked World’s Best Restaurant).
-The most ambitious contemporary hotel opening in Bangkok’s history.
+Capella Bangkok (2021) ranks among the most impressive new luxury hotels in Southeast Asia — 101 suites and villas, all with floor-to-ceiling glazing facing the Chao Phraya River, the Auriga Spa, and Côte by Mauro Colagreco (the first restaurant outside the Côte d’Azur by the chef of Mirazur, the three-Michelin-starred restaurant ranked World’s Best Restaurant).
+Arguably the most ambitious contemporary hotel opening in Bangkok’s history.

 The Peninsula Bangkok — Opposite Bank Landmark